sysrepo

 If employing the pull method, the operational data are always retrieved when they are needed so they are guaranteed to be up-to-date.
 An application can subscribe to providing these data using an operational subscription.
 This method is suitable for data that change often such as some counters or statistics.

 As for the second push method, its main principle is that the state data need to be set only when they change.
-Otherwise they are stored and reused whenever needed without any interaction with the provider client.
-These data are set normally but they are owned by the client and only merge, remove, and ether operations are supported.
-Note that these data are stored directly as an edit that is being applied on the base subscribed running data as needed.
-Incompatible edit changes replace one another such as adding a node and then removing the same node.
-To discard some stored push changes, use a specific function.
-As soon as the client disconnects, the data are considered to no longer be in-use and are discarded.
-This method is suitable for data that do not change often or not at all such as network interface state or basic information about the system.
+They are stored and reused whenever needed without any interaction with the provider client but are owned by the session.
+This push method is suitable for data that do not change often or not at all such as network interface state or basic information about the system.
+Using this method to provide some specific operational data may be challenging because of a lack of many configuration data restrictions but there is a dedicated page explaining all the details and possible issues.

 Firstly, regarding connections and sessions, a session is not synchronized at all so it must not be shared among multiple threads.
 Each thread should always create its own session to ensure correct behavior.
 Other than that there should be no restrictions and all Sysrepo API functions should be correctly synchronized for any number of processes, each with several threads.